-That’s all very well, but once you remove them from the box, how on earth do we put these contraptions on our furry friends.
+That’s all very well, but once you remove them from the box, we need to know how to put on a no pull dog harness.
 There are ones that go over the head, ones that the dog has to put his feet through.
 I can tell you when I first tried a no-pull harness; it took me almost half an hour to work out which way round it should be.

 This article looks at

-Putting on a harness correctly will prevent it from nipping the skin or rubbing and causing sores, so let’s take a look at how to put on a no-pull dog harness.
+Putting on a harness correctly will prevent it from nipping the skin or rubbing and causing sores, so let’s take a look at how a no-pull harness should be put on.

 How to Put on an Overhead No Pull Harness

 As any good dog trainer will tell you, putting on an overhead No pull leash harness should be fairly simple.
-However, making sure this type of harness is fitted properly is a matter of dog safety.
+However, making sure this harness type is fitted properly is a matter of dog safety.

 The last thing you’ll want to do is to restrict them around the chest too much before you start walking.
 After all, it’s all about giving your dog freedom while you retain the necessary control.

 For an overhead no-pull harness, do the following:

 - Gently place the main loop over your dog’s head